mstrivens/bookmark_manager/README.md

 - RSpec tests all passing
 - Using test database to clear and populate bookmarks test table
 - Database showing as an array on /bookmarks page
+- Took out user for database so it works across different computers

 - Next challenge is number 10 - Creating bookmarks